One for the Money

 "Ah, yes, the human from the Rebel Alliance.
 Give me the stats

 "Work?
 You call this work?" the man chuckled.

 "Yes, I do," 9-LOM growled, or at least what could be classified

-"Very well…her name is Naomi Cantar.
+"Very well.
+Her name is Naomi Cantar.
 She -"

-"Wait a second…we never said anything about a woman.
+"Wait a second. we never said anything about a woman.
 I do transportation

-"Oh, you don't know this one…She can take care of herself."
+"Oh, you don't know this one.
+She can take care of herself."

 "Then she doesn't need me, does she?"